yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 forum = 0
 +++

 Hola yuz-ers!
-Wee bring you May's progress report, with dozens of additions to discuss.
+It's time yet again for another progress report!
 These include kernel changes, input and UI improvements, graphical fixes, the saga of the legendary *dot*, and even free extra VRAM!

 <!--more-->